 In an old blog post about foliage plants, Jennifer P. commented, telling me of her variegated ginger, and how tall it had grown.
-It was getting so tall it was blocking a view she enjoyed.
+It was getting so tall it was blocking a view she enjoyed from her back garden.

 She asked the best way to prune it.
 I gave her a brief reply in the comment section of that post, and promised to publish more extensive information.
-That information is below, but first, a bit of important information about this plant and its required growing conditions.
+I have written another article entitled, Growing Variegated Ginger, but I am no longer allowed to embed the link in my articles.

-There Are Several Reasons to Prune Variegated Ginger
+The Main Reasons to Prune Your Variegated Ginger

 This was the problem described by Jennifer.
-This evergreen plant can grow to 8 or 9 feet tall in Zones 9 – 11.
+This evergreen plant can grow to 8 or 9 feet tall in Zones 9 to 11.
 Often it will become top heavy, and lean over onto other plants, or it may simply be taller than you would like.
 To achieve a shorter, more compact plant, remove the tallest canes at the ground.
-If additional canes need to be removed, cut others to the height desired, by cutting just above a leaf, as shown here.
+If additional canes need to be removed, cut others to the height desired, by cutting just above a leaf, as shown in the next photo.